 Stuart Cooke: No. That’s right.
 There is no downside.

 Guy Lawrence: If we decided to undertake this change tomorrow, for our own health, and, I guess, general awareness, what kind of testing would you recommend that we underwent, thinking along the lines of things like glucose and cholesterol, et cetera?

 Grant Schofield: Yeah, I mean, the things you can get from your local doctor, your lipid profile and HbA1c for glucose are all interesting.
 I mean, the problem is, of course, the typical general practitioner looks at him and goes, “Oh, no, your total cholesterol has gone up,” which it probably will.
 And so people need to go over the research about that, and I think, you know, as long as the HDL and triglyceride XXratio??XX holds up, triglycerides will probably go down.
 And the HbA1c, which is this long-term measure of your control of glucose in the blood will almost certainly go down.

 I think those are good indicators.
 Blood XXglucose?XX as well is, of course, interesting.
 I would much rather do more complex tests, and I think the two that are most interesting to people that we haven’t got sorted yet, but I’d love to see more widely available, is there’s a way of; I mean, you can measure blood glucose through a finger prick.
-I’d love to be able to measure serum insulin using the same technique.
-Because I think it’s a really dynamic insulin response that matters.
+I’d love to be able to measure serum levels using the same technique.
+Because I think it’s a really dynamic response that matters.
 And it’s fabulous to track that.